Berkeley Deane Wise: Northern Counties

 Wise constructed the Promenade in Whitehead using railway sleepers and made a beach by importing sand by train from Portrush.
 A bandstand was built on the promenade and there were summer fireworks displays.
-In 1892 Wise also engineered a path that stretched 1¼ miles to the Blackhead promontory.
+In 1892, Wise also engineered a path that stretched 1¼ miles to the Blackhead promontory.
 The lower sections bordered the shore but blasting and cantilevering from the cliffs was necessary towards Blackhead.
 He designed Sunshine House, a refreshment room beside the path at Blackhead.
-The path can still be enjoyed today and there is a plaque to Wise’s achievement in the car park at Whitehead.
+There is a plaque to Wise's achievement in the car park at Whitehead.

-One of Wise’s most spectacular civil engineering masterpieces was the Gobbins Path, which wound its way dramatically under the cliffs, over 250 feet high, on the Islandmagee coastline.
+One of Wise's most spectacular civil engineering masterpieces was the Gobbins Path, which wound its way dramatically under the cliffs, over 250 feet high, on the Islandmagee coastline.
 It was designed to bring tourists to the area using, of course, the BNCR.
-Construction started in May 1901 and the design showed Wise’s typical design flair.
+Construction started in May 1901 and the design showed Wise's typical design flair.
 The 2 mile path was cut precipitously into the cliffs, with tunnels and bridges, including two tubular bridges 70 feet long that connected the 'Man o'War Stack' to the main path.
 The bridges were built in Belfast and floated to Islandmagee in barges to be lifted into position.
-The entrance to the path is tunnelled through a basalt outcrop and is known as ‘Wise’s Eye’.
+The entrance to the path is tunnelled through a basalt outcrop and is known as 'Wise's Eye'.
 Two of the promontories were named in his honour: Deane's Head and Berkeley's Point.

 The first section of the Gobbins path opened in August 1902.
-An advertisement proclaimed “New cliff path along the Gobbins Cliffs, with its ravines, bore caves, natural aquariums etc, has no parallel in Europe as a marine cliff walk”.
+An advertisement proclaimed "New cliff path along the Gobbins Cliffs, with its ravines, bore caves, natural aquariums etc, has no parallel in Europe as a marine cliff walk".
 Sightseers would travel by scheduled services or special excursion trains and alight at the stations of Whitehead or Ballycarry, before travelling to the Gobbins by jaunting car or charabanc.
 The Gobbins Path was of great interest to a number of scientific and professional bodies.
 Members of the British Association made a visit on 20 August, shortly after it opened.
-They elected Wise as Chairman for the visit, and travelled by special train to Ballycarry, from where they were taken to the path.
+They elected Wise as chairman for the visit, and travelled by special train to Ballycarry, from where they were taken to the path.
 In June 1904, Wise was again the host for a visit by the Institution of Civil Engineers of Ireland.
 Many technical details of the construction of the path and its bridges are contained in the Transactions of the Institution.